Connected sums and finite energy foliations I: Contact connected sums: Introduction and the main result

 \subsection{Outline of the paper}

 While most earlier results on finite energy foliations deal with relatively concrete constructions, the results we prove in the present series of papers deal with finite energy foliations abstractly.
 The proofs of our results thus require us to develop some general theory for finite energy foliations.
-To assist in this, we review some background about Reeb dynamics and pseudoholomorphic curves in Sections \ref{s:reeb-dynamics} and \ref{s:curves}, with a special focus on the results most relevant to the study of finite energy foliations.
+To assist in this, we review some background about Reeb dynamics and pseudoholomorphic curves in Sections \ref{s:reeb-dynamics} and \ref{s:curves}, with a special focus on giving precise statements and references for facts that we will need in this paper and its sequels.

 We start by recalling relevant facts about contact geometry and Reeb dynamics in Section \ref{s:reeb-dynamics}, primarily focusing on material concerning properties of the Conley--Zehnder index from \cite{hwz:prop2}.
 Then in Section \ref{s:curves} we review background on finite-energy pseudoholomorphic curves.
 First, in Section \ref{s:asymptotics} we recall the basic asymptotic convergence to a periodic orbit, established by Hofer in \cite{hofer1993}, as well as the refined relative asymptotic formula of the second author from \cite{siefring2008}.
 Then in Section \ref{s:compactness}, we recall the compactification of the space of finite-energy pseudoholomorphic curves.
 Of particular relevance here is the work of Wendl \cite{wendl2010-compactness} which focuses on what sort of limiting objects can arise as sequences of so-called nicely-embedded curves.
 After that, in Section \ref{s:intersections}, we review results related to the intersection product for finite-energy pseudoholomorphic curves introduced by the second author in \cite{siefring2011}.
 An adaptation of a result from \cite{siefring2011} concerning the direction of approach of curves to even orbits will be key for the proof of our main theorem.
 Finally, in Section \ref{s:fredholm} we recall facts about the Fredholm theory of embedded finite-energy pseudoholomorphic curves from \cite{hwz:prop3} and review so-called automatic transversality conditions \cite{hofer-lizan-sikorav, hwz:prop3, abb-cie-hof, wendl2010-automatic} which give topological criteria that guarantee the moduli space of curves is a smooth manifold of dimension equal to the Fredholm index.